New to Grow

 Integrative

-In addition to Cognitive Behavioral Therapy, I have had extensive training in Humanistic, Acceptance and Commitment Therapy, and Existential treatment types and can use whichever treatment seems to best fit what the client needs.
+In addition to Cognitive Behavioral Therapy, I have had extensive training in Humanistic, Acceptance and Commitment Therapy, and Existential treatments.
+I can use whichever treatment seems to best fit what the client needs.

 Prolonged Exposure Therapy

-I have had extensive training from the Center for Deployment Psychology and 18 years of experience using Prolonged Exposure with combat veterans and survivors of sexual abuse.
-Prolonged Exposure is one of three science-backed interventions which has been shown to be effective for Post Traumatic Stress Disorder.
+I have had extensive training from the Center for Deployment Psychology and 19 years of experience using Prolonged Exposure with combat veterans and survivors of sexual abuse.
+Prolonged Exposure is one of three science-backed interventions that are effective for Post Traumatic Stress Disorder.

 Cognitive Behavioral Therapy for Insomnia (CBT-i)